tophefo/IpCamera/README.md

 The binding can be configured with PaperUI by clicking on the pencil icon of any of the cameras that you have manually added.

 It can also be manually configured with text files by doing the following.
 DO NOT try and change a setting using PaperUI after using textual configuration as the two will conflict as the text file locks the settings preventing them from changing.
+Because the binding is changing so much at the moment I would recommend you only use paperUI and each time you upgrade to a newer version you remove and re-add the camera.

 The parameters that can be used are: